nkadel/samba-4.11-x-srpm/README.md

-samba-4.13.x-srpm
+samba-4.14.x-srpm
 ================

-SRPM building tools for Samba 4.12 on Fedora and RHEL.
-Samba 4.12.x with domain controller is enabled with the experimental MIT kerberos. dc is only enabled on Fedora.
+SRPM building tools for Samba 4.14 on Fedora and RHEL.
+Samba 4.14.x with domain controller is enabled with the experimental MIT kerberos. dc is enabled by vender only on Fedora, these enable it for EHEL.

 These are built from Fedora rawhide releases, and need to be built and installed in the following order.

 	libtalloc-2.3.x-srpm
 	libtdb-1.4.x-srpm
-	libldb-2.2.x-srpm
+	libldb-2.3.x-srpm
 	libtevent-0.10.x-srpm

-	samba-4.13.x-srpm
+	samba-4.14.x-srpm

 The "make" command will do these steps.